Dvergar/awesome-haxe-gamedev/README.md

 # Awesome Haxe Game Development [![Awesome](https://awesome.re/badge-flat2.svg)](https://awesome.re)

-A curated list game development resources for **Haxe**, the cross-platform toolkit.
+A curated list of game development resources for the new **[Haxe 4](https://haxe.org/)**, a high level strictly typed programming language which is used to produce cross-platform native code.

+This list is regularly updated hence libraries should be relevant in either their size, freshness or for study purpose when they are written for Haxe 3.

+Feel free to update it.

 ## Contents
 * [Game engines](#game-engines)